Browse by Medical Category

 Fellows are encouraged, and expected, to prepare one or more abstracts for presentation at annual national or international meetings and such as those of the International Academy of Pathology and its US-Canadian division.

-An attending pathologist reviews and countersigns all cases for at least the first two weeks of a service, but the expectation is that no changes should be necessary to cases that the fellow thinks are straightforward.
-In this way, the fellow and the program will be able to assess the fellow’s ability to function independently, while maintaining an adequate level of supervision until completely unsupervised sign out is approved.
+An attending pathologist reviews and countersigns all cases for at least the first two weeks of a service with the expectation that no changes are necessary to cases that the fellow thinks are straightforward.
+In this way, the fellow and the program director are able to assess the fellow’s ability to function independently, while maintaining an adequate level of supervision until completely unsupervised sign-out is approved.

-The subspecialty faculty and the fellowship committee review applications, and selection is based on proof of interest in the chosen subspecialty, quality of training in surgical pathology, letters of support, and potential for independent research.
+The subspecialty faculty and the fellowship committee review applications.
+Selection is based on proof of interest in the chosen subspecialty, quality of training in surgical pathology, letters of support, and potential for independent research.

 Schedule, format and content of didactic activities

 The clinical teaching is assumed by various faculty members.
-During the week of clinical service by the fellow, the faculty will countersign the diagnosis for at least the first 2 weeks.
+During the week of clinical service by the fellow, the faculty will counter-sign the diagnosis for at least the first two weeks.
 During a typical sign-out week, the fellow reviews cases and makes diagnoses independently (reviewing with residents).
-The staff will review the cases during a one-on-one session and reassess the original diagnoses.
-This will amount to about 2 to 3 hours of didactic teaching.
-After evaluation of the progress of the fellow, she/he will be progressively allowed to sign out independently.
+The staff will review the cases during a one-on-one session and reassess the original diagnoses totaling approximately two to three hours of didactic teaching.
+After evaluation of the fellow's progress, she/he will be progressively allowed to sign out independently.

 The fellow will be expected to participate in all educational activities of the subspecialty group, including but not limited to consensus conferences, journal clubs, and various conferences with clinicians.

 While covering the clinical service, the fellow will perform literature searches and review articles when appropriate to research questions about current cases and to develop ideas for projects.
-The fellow has the opportunity to present the pathology at one of the weekly Clinicopathologic Conferences (published in the New England Journal of Medicine).
+The fellow has the opportunity to present the pathology at one of the weekly Clinicopathologic Conferences (also known as the Case Records of the Massachusetts General Hospital, and published in the New England Journal of Medicine).
 Other activities will combine attendance at conferences, research and teaching of residents.

-An organized schedule of activities is planned on a 6-month basis.
+An organized schedule of activities is planned on a six-month basis.
 The fellows are expected to attend all educational meetings and to be responsible for clinical conferences when on service.

 Monday - Friday